 Cycling is a fall sport where athletes train and compete from March through October.

 - Athletes may compete in a maximum of two events that are consecutive in distance, e.g., the 500M time trial and 1K time trial.

 - An athlete may not compete in a balance bike race and a traditional cycling event.

 - The Balance Bike 150M Time Trial will be at Sectionals and Fall Games in 2018.

 Athletes must participate in sectional competition in order to advance to Fall Games.
 Coaches are responsible for submitting an activation list at the sectional competition for those athletes who choose to compete in Fall Games.

-- New for 2017: The Maximum Effect Rule will be enforced at 30%.
+- The Maximum Effect Rule will be enforced at 30%.
 Athletes may not exceed this percentage of improvement from their divisioning score to their final score.
 If an athlete exceeds this performance percentage, event disqualification will take place.
 For further information, please see pages 16-17 of Article 1: Sports Rule Document.

 - Athletes and coaches must provide their own bicycle and ANSI certified helmet.